The Asylum Process

 If the claim is successful

-, the claimant is granted refugee status for five years.
+If a refugee claim is successful, the claimant is granted refugee status for five years.
 After five years the person will be able to apply for ‘Indefinite Leave to Remain’ in the UK to stay permanently.

 Once someone is granted protection, they have the right to work, receive benefits and be re-united with their spouse and children (under 18).
 However, a child who is recognised as a refugee does not have the right to be joined by his or her parents or siblings.